LoganCorey/DineSafe-api/README.md

   - https://www.sqlite.org/index.html

 ### Installation

+1. Clone  the repo
+2. run the command `mvn install`
-Run the command `mvn install` and rake diensafe:fetch && rake dinesafe:extract && rake dinesafe:create
+3. run the command `rake diensafe:fetch && rake dinesafe:extract && rake dinesafe:create`
+4. run the command `spring-boot:run`
+5. Your API will now be available at http://localhost:8080/establishment

 ### Testing

-In order to test the api run the command `mvn test`
+The Dinesafe API has a few simple tests already made for it testing basic features such as searching and getting establishments.
+To run these tests run the command `mvn test`

+## Future Considerations

+Being a bit more forward thinking it would be a good idea to implement the following

+- Expanding on the searching features with more operators allowing for more complex queries
+- Implement some kind of API throttling if there are a lot of calls